Comparing InMode (INMD) and Its Rivals

 |2.48

-InMode currently has a consensus target price of $45.25, indicating a potential upside of 129.81%.
-As a group, “Electromedical equipment” companies have a potential upside of 44.13%.
-Given InMode’s stronger consensus rating and higher probable upside, equities analysts clearly believe InMode is more favorable than its peers.
+InMode currently has a consensus price target of $45.25, indicating a potential upside of 187.85%.
+As a group, “Electromedical equipment” companies have a potential upside of 71.14%.
+Given InMode’s stronger consensus rating and higher possible upside, analysts clearly believe InMode is more favorable than its rivals.

-This table compares InMode and its peers revenue, earnings per share and valuation.
+This table compares InMode and its rivals’ net margins, return on equity and return on assets.

 |InMode